pyx26266/homelab/README.md

 - [FAQs](FAQs.md)

 ### Disclaimer
 > Sharing the arch. on public web is a bad idea.
-But hey, it is not connected to web and if you know me personally, then you do not qualify to hack in my arch. (li'l showoff is from confidence).
+But hey, it is not connected to web and if you know me personally and can break into my system, then please teach me also, I'll do well in OSCP.